Skip to main content

 6. PaymentGateway.compact

-The interface the frontend or external API uses to accept $NIGHT tokens from clients requesting new LGPD Kits or Audits.
+The interface the frontend or external API uses to accept the native token tokens from clients requesting new LGPD Kits or Audits.

 Status

-PaymentGateway is in preprod — deployed on Midnight testnet but not yet integrated with the production Application Layer.
+PaymentGateway is in preprod — deployed on the host chain testnet but not yet integrated with the production Application Layer.
 All other contracts are deployed and active on testnet.

 What's next